RevathyKrishna06/tink-her-hack-stree/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]

-**Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
-- Example: "Debugging assistance for async functions"
-- Example: "Code review and optimization suggestions"
+**Tool Used:** Antigravity (Advanced Agentic Coding AI)

+**Purpose:**
+- Generating and refining the PCOS analysis logic and diet/exercise plans.
+- Implementing the cycle tracker predictions and phase-awareness.
+- Designing the responsive UI and adding interactive features like the password toggle.
+- Assisting in the creation of comprehensive project documentation.

 **Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- "Add show password(eye) on password in login page and signup page and also include * for mandatory fields"
+- "Add 'sometimes' option into sympton analyzer along with yes and no .
+Also add * in sympton analyzer mandatory field"
+- "Fill the remaining details in README.md according to my project"

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** Approximately 80%

 **Human Contributions:**
-- Architecture design and planning
+- Project vision and requirement planning.
-- Custom business logic implementation
+- Healthcare logic verification and diet/exercise curation.
-- Integration and testing
+- Integration testing and local environment setup.
-- UI/UX design decisions
+- Final UI/UX review and documentation approval.

-*Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*

 ---

 ## Team Contributions

-- [Name 1]: [Specific contributions - e.g., Frontend development, API integration, etc.]
-- [Name 2]: [Specific contributions - e.g., Backend development, Database design, etc.]
+- Revathy Krishna: Backend development, PCOS analysis algorithm, and Database design.
-- [Name 3]: [Specific contributions - e.g., UI/UX design, Testing, Documentation, etc.]
+- Krishna R S: Frontend UI/UX, Cycle tracker logic, and Health tips system.

 ---

 ## License

-This project is licensed under the [LICENSE_NAME] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 **Common License Options:**
 - MIT License (Permissive, widely used)